-- 1 Look at the time signature and decide how you will count the piece. - 2 Look at the key signature and find the notes which need raising or lowering. - 3 Notice patterns especially those based on scales and arpeggios. - 4 Check the fingering and position for each hand. - 5 Notice any markings that will help you convey the character. - 6 Count at least two bars in.
+- Look at the time signature and decide how you will count the piece. - Look at the key signature and find the notes which need raising or lowering. - Notice patterns especially those based on scales and arpeggios. - Check the fingering and position for each hand and that you have set the keyboard up correctly. - Notice any markings that will help you convey the character. - Count at least two bars in.